MACKENNADRIES/youra_backend/README.md

 - **Explore Page**
   -Shows random RAKs that you might be interested in (potentially based off ones you have interacted with/similar aura level)

+### To Do
+  - each claim has a column that is either true or false - getting details without the username
+  - ammount ? price ?
+  - when deleting - set user to inactive rather than deleting - field is active - True
+  - logic for delete (images can be deleted not users ?)
+  - deploy before saturday
+  - storing points as queries
+  - how points were acquired? - do i want to include this --- YES --- points associated with categories, you have earnt this doing raks, your have earnt this from paying it forward --- DONE
+  - maybe this is more for the front end but it could be like data pop ups on the profile (how points are acquired --- algorithm to calculate percantages???)
+  - points should proabably be in the user table as they have a one to one relationship with the user - this will be chatoic to fix --- DONE!!!!
+  - a table with aura_pointsz_type - offer, pay it forward, do users get points for requesting (maybe a very small ammount)
+  - point logic - points only awarded when action is complete - ie rak or pif -- DONE
+  - leaderboard - enumerating over the list of users - example on stack overflow
+  - test leaderboard -- DONE
+  - fix comments clean up code !!!!!
+  - implement my own custom error pages (link on slack)
+  - show a collaboration on insomnia
+  - anonymous!!!!!
+MAKE SURE THIS WORKS
+  - update user detail!!!! - change username password etc

 ### Design Ideas
 - **The Look and Feel**